cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

 ## Designing Methods

-- Access Modifiers
+- Access Modifiers (4 in total)
   - *public* methods can be called from any class.
   - *private* methods can only be called from within the class.
-  - *protected* methods can only be called from classes in the same package or subclasses.
+  - *protected* methods can only be called from classes in the same package or subclasses.(page no 176 for revison)
   - *default* or package private, methods can only be called from classes in the same package.

 - Return Type